getredash/website/user-guide/queries/query_actions.md

 Here is a working example: http://demo.redash.io/api/queries/63/results.json?api_key=874fcd93ce4b6ef87a9aad41c712bcd5d17cdc8f.

+You **can** use your user API key but it's less recommended in terms of security - your API key can grant access you might now want to share with others that have access to the page you used your API key in.
+Use your API key wisely, we recommend  using the query API key.

 ## How to use Google Spreadsheets' IMPORTDATA function? {#google-spreadsheets-importdata}

 Using this URL you can easily import query results directly into Google Spreadsheets, using the IMPORTDATA function and your query API key you can get  from the menu at the top right corner of the query editor.